sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

 9. Create a Release Build

-  1. In the project settings and in the "Code Signing" section, set the "Code Signing Identity" to "iPhone Distribution: Resultra, LLC".
+  1. Clean the build folder - In Xcode, with the option key pressed, select "Product->Clean" from the menu.

-     In the 'Code Signing Identity' section of the Build Settings, select "Automatic Profile Selector - iPhone Distribution".
+  2. In the build scheme, make sure "FutureBudget > iOS Device" is selected.
+Otherwise, the Archive menu items will likely be greyed out.

-     This should set the iPhone distribution to match:
+  3. Edit the Build Settings for the Project and the Target(s) to use the Distribution code signing.
+In the code signing section, change the settings for the release build to Distribution.

-        iPhone Distribution:Resultra LLC' in 'MailShredder App Store Distribution'
+  4. In XCode, select "Product -> Archive".
+XCode should build the archive and create an entry for it in Organizer.

-  2. From the organizer, open the archive in the finder.
+  5. From the Organizer, open the archive in the finder (right click and show package contents).
 Drag the app to a console window to run the following commands:

      codesign -dvvv /path/to/MyGreatApp.app